-There are many scenarios that could play out and we created this campaign to gather awareness and funding from the community so we can be prepared to act and have influence, whichever direction it goes – we just want to make sure we have a voice!
+There were so many scenarios that could have played out and we created this campaign to gather awareness and funding from the community so we could be prepared to act and have influence, whichever direction it went.

 Denver Post, 9News, The Denver Channel (7 News)

 A fun interview on KBPI Rock Radio

 ...and a CBS report on Channel 4 Denver